ShareFacebook Twitter AddThis

-Along with fallen leaves and gorgeous scenery in shades of yellow and red, autumn brings cooler temperatures that inspire us to spend more time in the kitchen.
-Whether it's baking or preparing a hearty stew, you'll need to have some spices on hand to liven up your dishes.
+Along with fallen leaves, autumn brings cooler temperatures that inspire us to spend more time in the kitchen.
+Whether it's baking or preparing a hearty stew, you'll need to have some fall spices on hand to liven up your dishes.

 Nutmeg and Mace

-Perhaps the first spice that comes to mind when we think of fall, cinnamon is obviously great in sweets but don't overlook its versatily.
-Add a cinnamon stick to braised meats and you'll experience greater depth of flavor (not sweetness).
-Use the whole spice to make tea or a fragrant poaching liquid.
+Perhaps the first spice that comes to mind when we think of fall, cinnamon is obviously great in sweets, but don't overlook its versatility.

-A great addition to pies, ginger is great in marinades.
 Whether chopped or grated, mix it with scallions and a dash of sesame oil to give a kick to meat marinades.
 You can also use the same ingredients to sautee shrimp.
 Mixed with yogurt and garlic, it makes a superb marinade for chicken.
-Minced ginger will add a nice touch to any sauteed vegetables.
-Great recipes to try are tandoori duck and Korean beef soup.

 A must have when poaching fruit or mulling wine, star anise is also great in meat dishes.
 Consider adding one star anise to braises or stews and taste the difference.